ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 4.

 We can also look for the minimum length of the smallest interval containing the recines.
 Let's put equation (1) in the form (4).
-Let's construct the polynomial again.by posing and ifare not simple zeros, let's repeat the same operation onuntil we arrive at a polynomial whose extreme zeros are simple.
+Let's construct the polynomial again.by asking and ifare not simple zeros, let's repeat the same operation onuntil we arrive at a polynomial whose extreme zeros are simple.
 We see in this way that the minimum can only be reached by an equation of the form (5).
-A simple discussion shows us that the minimum can only be reached ifOrso if the equation has at most two distinct roots.
+A simple discussion shows us that the minimum can only be reached iforso if the equation has at most two distinct roots.

 These equations also arise if we seek to determine the smallest centered intervalalways containing at least one root of equation (1).
 Indeed,this interval.
-We show as above that for the determination ofit is enough to consider only the equations of the form (5).
-A simple discussion, which we do not reproduce, shows us that:
+It can be shown, as above, that for the determination ofIt suffices to consider only equations of the form (5).
+A simple discussion, which we will not reproduce here, shows us that:

 Equation (1) always has at least one root in the interval: (closed)

-CHAPTER II.
+GHAPITRE II.

 1.

-Let us now consider the set of equations (1) having all their roots real and for which the coefficients, -are given.
+Let us now consider the set of equations (1) having all their roots real and for which the coefficients, - are given.

-Let us try to determine an equation of the form
+Let's try to determine an equation of the form

 taking the given coefficients.